 “Mr. and Mrs. Earl Duncan

 “It is with profound regret that I confirm the recent telegram informing you of the death of your son, Private Robert T. Duncan, 38,054,506, Infantry, who was previously reported missing in action.

 “An official report has now been received which states that he was killed in action in the Philippine Islands on 14 April 1942.

 “I realize the great suspense you have endured during this unfortunately long period and now, the finality to those hopes which you have cherished for his safety.
 Although little may be said or done at this time to alleviate your grief, it is my fervent hope that later the knowledge that he gave his life for his country may be sustaining comfort to you.

 “I extend my profound sympathy in your bereavement.

 The Adjutant General of the Army”

-After the war, Pvt.
-Robert T. Duncan’s name was placed on the Tablets of the Missing at the new American Military Cemetery at Manila.
+After the war, since his remains were not identified, Pvt.
+Robert T. Duncan’s name was placed on the Walls of the Missing at the new American Military Cemetery in Manila.
 His parents also had a memorial headstone placed at Ridge Park Cemetery, Hillsboro, Hill County, Texas.